Free Museum Admission for Hartford Residents

 How do I sign up for Wadsworth Welcome?

 The process is simple—just like applying for a library card!
 Next time you visit the museum, bring one form of current and unexpired identification: either your Connecticut driver’s license or a State of Connecticut ID card.
 If you do not have either of the above, you may provide two of the following forms of identification (note: one must have a photo and the other your current address).
-There is no cost to enroll in the Wadsworth Welcome program.
+There is no cost to enroll.

 - valid passport